-- If an arrow is dropped in front of the shooting line, pull it back using the tip of the bow.
-If it cannot be retrieved in that manner, consider it as having been shot.
-If too far, leave it and wait for the retrieve signal (3 whistles).
+If an arrow is dropped in front of the shooting line it CANNOT BE RETRIEVED, consider it as having been shot.
+Leave it and retrieve on signal (3 whistles).

 line without them.
 Report lost or damaged arrows to the instructor.

 Fan the arrows in your hand when carrying them on the range so that you will not damage the fletching.
 Always carry arrows with the points down.

 Click below for links to videos and information about badminton.

 In Class we play timed games so the team who is ahead at the whistle will move up and the team that is down in points will move down a court.
 This method of KING/Queen of the court is used in many of our activities to allow students to be challenged in their abilities.